-For many concrete plant operators, producing fiber-reinforced concrete or shotcrete can be a daunting task.
-The challenges associated with incorporating fibers into concrete, such as fiber clumping, extended mixing times and wear on mixing equipment, can make this process anything but smooth.
-Fortunately, there is an innovative solution to these common issues – the on-conveyor fiber feed system.
+For many concrete plant operators, producing fiber-reinforced concrete or fibercrete (shotcrete with fibers) can be a daunting task.
+The challenges associated with incorporating fibers into concrete - fiber clumping, extended mixing times, and wear on mixing equipment - can make this process anything but smooth.

 Steel fiber dispensing unit ready for automatic production.

-However, achieving a high-quality fiber concrete mix involves precise control over several factors, including the accurate dosing of materials, maintaining the correct slump and the uniformity of the mix.
+However, achieving a high-quality fiber concrete mix involves precise control over several factors, including the accurate dosing of materials, maintaining the correct slump, and the uniformity of the mix.

 When different types of fibers are used, the fiber unit can have several separate dosers.